LeoVasanko/uarite/README.md

 | AhrefsBot                    | AhrefsBot                 | AhrefsBot/7 Spider                            |
 | python-requests              | python-requests/2.32.5    | Python Requests/2                             |

-❌ marks an incorrect browser, OS, or device interpretation.
+- ❌ marks an incorrect browser, OS, or device interpretation.
-¹ `r.pretty` shown as is
+- ¹ r.pretty shown as is
-² `{user_agent.family}/{user_agent.major} {os.family} {device.family}`
+- ² {user_agent.family}/{user_agent.major} {os.family} {device.family}

 Measured on modern browser UAs, **uarite resolves family, version and OS at 100%**. ua-parser and user-agents land at 80%, while user-agent-parser does slightly better at 92%.

 Crawler detection was also tested against real-world crawler UAs from [monperrus/crawler-user-agents](https://github.com/monperrus/crawler-user-agents).
 Here user-agent-parser got only 32% right and worse, crashed on 5 UAs.
 A slight difference was found with the other contenders, user-agents coming at 60% and ua-parser at 64% correct.
 Our module **uarite scores 95%**, and could detect _which_ crawler it is for 80% (bot field set).

+## Performance

+All compared parsers cache repeated User-Agents, making cache hits effectively free.
+The useful difference is therefore the first parse of a new string.

+In our benchmarks, uncached uarite parses take roughly **3–7 µs**. user-agent-parser is in the same general range at **~7 µs**, while the pure-Python ua-parser/user-agents path takes roughly **130–250 µs**, which can be a considerable slowdown.

 ## Design

-Rather than a large regex database trying to match given fields, we actually parse the modern forms of UA strings, and take the most specific interpretation of them to avoid the mess of compatibility tags they usually contain.
-This is built against modern traffic, including AI crawlers that make a large part of today's traffic, and for modern browser.
-Purposefully ignoring the decades of history other UA parser frameworks have.
+Rather than a large regex database trying to match any possible UA to given fields, we actually parse the modern forms of UA strings, and take the most specific interpretation of them to avoid the mess of compatibility tags they usually contain.
+This is built against modern traffic, including the AI crawlers that make up a large part of today's traffic, and for modern browsers — purposefully ignoring the decades of history other UA parser frameworks carry.

-The most important feature, absent from others, is the built in formatting of pretty UA strings suitable for user interfaces and logging.
+The most important feature, absent from others, are the built-in pretty UA strings suitable for user interfaces and logging.
 Hopefully you will find use for that.
 And in case something could be better, please report an issue.

-Until now I had been using those other modules, building my own pretty UA formatting of top of them.
-Where the modules had misdetections, I have tried reporting bugs but the upstream didn't have any interest on fixing their database.
+Until now I had been using those other modules, building my own pretty UA formatting on top of them.
+Where the modules had misdetections, I have tried reporting bugs but the upstream didn't have any interest in fixing their database.
 Therefore, I found it easier to write my own completely from a modern starting point, and uarite is that thing, done right, as I think.
 Hopefully this helps you too.